groupdocs-metadata/GroupDocs.Metadata-Products/english/metadata/net/remove/ttf.md

 ############################# Steps ############################
 steps:
     enable: true
-    title_left: "Steps for Removing DOCX Metadata in C#"
+    title_left: "Steps for Removing TTF Metadata in C#"
     content_left: |
-        [GroupDocs.Metadata](https://products.groupdocs.com/metadata/net) makes it easy for .NET developers to remove metadata details from DOCX files from within their applications by implementing a few easy steps.
+        [GroupDocs.Metadata](https://products.groupdocs.com/metadata/net) makes it easy for .NET developers to remove metadata details from TTF files from within their applications by implementing a few easy steps.

-        *   Load DOCX with an instance of Metadata class.
+        *   Load TTF with an instance of Metadata class.
         *   Use a predicate to find desired metadata properties.
         *   Use Metadata.RemoveProperties method to remove the properties.
-        *   Save the changes back in DOCX format.
+        *   Save the changes back in TTF format.

     title_right: "System Requirements"
     content_right: |